• Skip to primary navigation

 Meeting Rooms (PDF)

-Definition: The Library welcomes everyone to use its meeting rooms.
+The Newport Public Library (“the Library”) provides meeting rooms for the use of residents and the community.
 Use of the meeting rooms runs parallel to the Library’s mission to strengthen the community by providing opportunities that support lifelong learning, encourage inspiration, imagination, and enjoyment and connect people to each other and to the rest of the world.
 The Library and its Board of Trustees subscribe to the Library Bill of Rights as promulgated by the American Library Association.
 This updated policy, upon approval by the Library’s Board of Trustees, supersedes all other versions.

 The Library uses LibCal as its tool for requesting, reserving, and confirming meeting room access.
 The Library encourages those seeking to reserve a meeting room to use this service to minimize confusion.

 For the purposes of this policy, “individual” refers to the person who reserves a meeting room on behalf of an organization or group and who bears all responsibility for that body.
-Meeting rooms are not available for one person to use on his or her own; instead, the Library offers a Quiet Study Room in the Reference Department.
+The Rotary Room and the Friends Program Room are not available “on demand.”; the Library offers the Stride Room on a first-come, first-basis for virtual meetings and for individuals or for small groups to use on an as-requested basis.

 Meeting room reservations must not interfere with the normal operating procedures of the Library.
-To ensure that the Library is prepared to host meetings, all room reservations must be approved at least seven days in advance.
-The Library will not accommodate unscheduled or spontaneous meeting room requests for the Rotary, Stride, or Program Rooms.
+To ensure that the Library is prepared to host meetings, room reservations must be approved at least seven days in advance.
+The Library will not accommodate unscheduled or spontaneous meeting room requests for the Rotary or Program Rooms.
+All meetings must end, and the room vacated, at least thirty (30) minutes before the Library closes.

 The principal use of the meeting rooms is for Library programs.
-The Library regards its meeting rooms as an amenity for the public that is parallel to the Library’s mission as stated above.
+The Library regards its meeting rooms as an amenity for the public.
+Therefore, the Library maintains its sole right to restrict any group, organization, or corporate entity from reserving a room more than twice in one calendar month.
 The Library maintains the sole right to reserve any room for future use.
 Its boards, committees, agencies, and programs have priority at all times, extending to the Library’s right to reschedule, reassign, or cancel previously booked rooms.
+Every effort will be made by the Library to notify the contact person should this need arise.

 The Library seeks to grant equality of access at all times.
-However, use of the meeting rooms in no way implies endorsement of ideas expressed in the meetings or the goals of the organization or group making the reservation.
+Use of the meeting rooms in no way implies endorsement of ideas expressed in the meetings or the goals of the organization or group making the reservation.
 Room requests that are made by individuals for the purpose of dispensing advice on medical, legal, or financial matters will not be granted.
-Exceptions may be made for governmental agencies whose expertise has been vetted by their established associations.
+Exceptions will be made for governmental agencies whose expertise has been vetted by their established associations.

 No organization or group using a meeting room may discriminate on the basis of race, color, age, nation of origin, sex, religion, disability, sexual orientation, or gender identity.